awsdocs/iam-user-guide/doc_source/tutorial_attribute-based-access-control.md

 You've now successfully completed all of the steps necessary to use tags for attribute\-based access control \(ABAC\)\.
 You've learned how to define a tagging strategy\.
 You applied that strategy to your principals and resources\.
 You created and applied a policy that enforces the strategy for Secrets Manager\.
 You also learned that ABAC scales easily when you add new projects and team members\.
 As a result, you are able to sign in to the IAM console with your test roles and experience how to use tags for ABAC in AWS\.

+**Note**
+You added policies that allow actions only under specific conditions\.
+If you apply a different policy to your users or roles that has broader permissions, then the actions might not be limited to require tagging\.
+For example, if you give a user full administrative permissions using the `AdministratorAccess` AWS managed policy, then these policies don't restrict that access\.
+For more information about how permissions are determined when multiple policies are involved, see [Determining Whether a Request Is Allowed or Denied Within an Account](reference_policies_evaluation-logic.md#policy-eval-denyallow)\.

 ## Related Resources<a name="tutorial_abac_related"></a>

 For related information in the *IAM User Guide*, see the following resources: